lex-node/governance/constitution/constitution.md

 # Definitions

-* **Access Control List (ACL):** a permission framework used by Pocket Core to control which accounts can submit Governance Transactions, such as transferring funds from the On-Chain DAO Treasury, burning funds in the On-Chain DAO Treasury, updating On-Chain parameters, and activating Protocol Upgrades.
+* **Access Control List (ACL):** a permission framework used by Pocket Core to control which accounts can submit Governance Transactions, such as transferring funds from the On-Chain Council Treasury, burning funds in the On-Chain Council Treasury, updating On-Chain parameters, and activating Protocol Upgrades.
 * **Aragon Agent:** a smart contract representative of an Aragon organization, enabling the organization to interact as one entity with external smart contracts and protocols
 * **Aragon Agreements:** an app enabling Aragon organizations to bind programmatic actions to human-readable agreements, which will be enforced according to peer challenges and Aragon Court
 * **Aragon Court:** a decentralized court system that incentivizes internet jurors to rule fairly on subjective disputes and will perform the Judiciary function of the DAO